Landon-Lamoreaux/mish/README.md

 This program also uses the external library: GNU Readline.

 This shell supports piping, parallel commands, and input/output redirection.
-There is a command history and tab auto-completion.
+There is a command history and tab auto-completion as well as it tells the user the current working directory.